yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/create-deployments/async-replication-platform.md

 type: docs
 ---

-Yugabyte Platform allows you to use its UI or [API](https://api-docs.yugabyte.com/docs/yugabyte-platform/) to manage asynchronous replication between independent YugabyteDB clusters.
-You can perform deployment via unidirectional (master-follower) or [bidirectional](#setting-up-bidirectional-replication) (multi-master) asynchronous replication between two data centers.
+YugabyteDB Anywhere allows you to use its UI or [API](https://api-docs.yugabyte.com/docs/yugabyte-platform/) to manage asynchronous replication between independent YugabyteDB clusters.
+You can perform deployment via unidirectional (master-follower) or [bidirectional](#set-up-bidirectional-replication) (multi-master) asynchronous replication between two data centers.

 Within the concept of replication, universes are divided into the following categories: